 To be clear, I’m not a pessimist by disposition.
 I believe problems in life and in history are both inevitable and solvable, which means we shouldn’t fret unnecessarily when a new one appears.
-But a little worry goes a long way.
+A little worry goes a long way.

 First, consider the typical course: